 Note that a widely applied normalized inexact step-size search rule in traditional LMMs is the normalized Armijo-type step-size search rule, which was first introduced in \cite{LZ2002SISC} and further simplified in \cite{YZ2005SISC} as the following form

 In fact, the factor ${1}/{4}$ can be replaced by any constant $\sigma\in(0,1)$ \cite{LXY2021CMS}.
 Thanks to this step-size search rule, global convergence results for the normalized Armijo-type LMM (NA-LMM) algorithm were established in \cite{LZ2002SISC,Z2017CAMC}.
 However, the decrease condition \eqref{eq:armijo} is satisfied for all sufficiently small step-sizes (see Fig.~\ref{fig:SearchRulesOld}), hence some artificial safeguards are needed to prevent step-sizes from being too small and the algorithm from interminable backtracking \cite{LZ2002SISC,Z2017CAMC}.
+Actually, the backtracking strategy chooses the largest step-size in the sequence $\{\lambda\rho^m\}_{m\in\mathbb{N}}$ (for a given trial step-size $\lambda>0$ and a backtracking factor $\rho\in(0,1)$) that satisfies the normalized Armijo-type search rule.
+It plays an important role not only in the numerical implementation but also in the convergence analysis of the NA-LMM.
+Nevertheless, a choice of appropriate parameters $\lambda$ and $\rho$ is not known a priori.
 Recently, a normalized Goldstein-type step-size search rule was proposed in \cite{LXY2021CMS} to guarantee the sufficient decrease of the functional and prevent step-sizes from being too small simultaneously.
 The feasibility and global convergence analysis of the normalized Goldstein-type LMM (NG-LMM) were also provided in \cite{LXY2021CMS}.
-Actually, the normalized Goldstein-type step-size search rule in \cite{LXY2021CMS} makes progress with two inequalities, which can be formulated as
+Actually, the normalized Goldstein-type step-size search rule in it makes progress with two inequalities, which can be formulated as

 with constants $\sigma$ and $\delta$ satisfying $0<\sigma<\delta<1$.
 Unfortunately, as shown in Fig.~\ref{fig:SearchRulesOld}, the normalized Goldstein-type step-size search rule may exclude the minimizer $\alpha_*$ of $E(p(v_k(\alpha)))$ outside the acceptable interval $[\bar{\alpha}_1,\bar{\alpha}_2]$.
-Thus, more effective and reasonable step-size search rules are still demanded to devote to the LMM for credibly capturing saddle points of the functional $E$.
+Thus, more effective and reasonable step-size search rules may devote to the LMM for credibly capturing saddle points of the functional $E$.